- General

 Windows Wifi Config Button (Deprecated after 10.8005): #

 Opens the Windows wifi configuration window which can be used to connect to wifi network if the Zoapi Interface is not used.
-This is also useful to connect to complex networks with captive portals or restrictions that are not supported by Zoapi apps interface.
+This is also useful to connect to complex networks with captive portals or restrictions that are not supported by Zoapi setting interface.

 Available: Only in Hub Setting.
 Not available on the dashboard.